9oelM/async-jobs/README.md

 # async-jobs

-For the paranoids of async jobs.
-Track your async jobs with a simple wrapper and access it any time.
+_For the paranoids of async jobs in javascript._

+- Track your async jobs with a simple wrapper and access it any time.
+- Strictly typed everywhere with Typescript.
+- Usable for both redux and non-redux applications.